grafana/grizzly/docs/content/configuration.md

 grr config set synthetic-monitoring.region # Region of your backend address.
 ```
 Your stack ID is the number at the end of the url when you view your Grafana instance details, ie. `grafana.com/orgs/myorg/stacks/123456` would be `123456`.
 Your metrics and logs ID's are the `User` when you view your Prometheus or Loki instance details in Grafana Cloud.
-You can check the regions under Synthetic Monitoring configuration.
-For example, if your backend URL is `synthetic-monitoring-api-gb-south.grafana.net`, your region should be `gb-south`.
-Default value is `synthetic-monitoring-api.grafana.net`.

 ## Configuring Targets
 Grizzly supports a number of resource types (`grr providers` will list those supported).
 Often, however, we do not